 - Windows uses carriage return and new-line characters, similar to typewriters, for what most people think of a "new line".
-In Linux, a new-line is all that is required.
-Not all software written for linux will be able to ignore the carriage return character - leading to errors or unexpected results.
+In Linux, a new-line (\n) is all that is required.
+Not all software written for linux will be able to ignore the carriage return (\r) - leading to errors or unexpected results.
 There is a command (

 dos2unix) that can convert files created on a Windows platform for use on Linux.

-- The HPC cluster is a multi-user environment where not all users choose, or are able, to use the same version of software.
-To allow people to access a chosen version of software without altering the software itself, environment modules software has been installed.
-Ensure that you have read information available on the HPC wiki in relation to access to installed software.
+The HPC cluster is a multi-user environment where not all users choose, or are able, to use the same version of software.
+Hence, software needs to be installed in such a way that any given user can choose which version of software they want/need to use.